Summoned-Archfiend/Understanding-Node/chapters/4_engines.md

 <br />

-From our `bytecode` we can see the same command `LdaSmi` as we previously saw.
+From our `bytecode` we can see the same command as before (`LdaSmi`).
 From this we now know that we are loading a value of the type small integer into the `accumulator`.
 The next line down from this however, we see a new command `Star0`.
-Since we are talking about registers you can probably guess the `r` stands for `register`, `St` stands for `store` and, as before, `a` stands for accumulator.
+Since we are talking about registers you can probably deduce that the `r` stands for `register`, `St` stands for `store` and, as before, `a` stands for accumulator.
 If we put this together we are saying "<em>Store the value in the accumulator at register 0</em>".
-Notice, we also have the `register count` which is no set to `1`.
+Notice, we also have the `register count` which is now set to `1`.

 Next we see `AddSmi [5]`, the `Add` part is a mathematical operation, here we are saying to `add` the value provided to whatever `value` is stored in the `accumulator`, in this case `10`.
 Every identifier/declaration you make in `JavaScript` will have a representation mapped to a virtual register for it.
 In this case we assign `10` to `x`, this means that `x` will be mapped to virtual register `r0`.
 This may seem quite inefficient, we are assigning a value to `r0` but we don't actually do anything with it.
 This is where `compilation` and `optimisation` phases come in after we compile down to the virtual `bytecode`.